The Tench Daytime Tour

 - Duration : 90 Minutes

 - Location: Hobart, TAS

 This guided tour provides daytime access through the courts and tunnels to the chapel, cells and gallows of one of Australia’s most significant convict precincts.

-Immerse yourself in an incredible place of Tasmanian criminal history, that's only a short walk or Red Decker bus ride from Hobart CBD (Old Hobart Gaol stop).
+Immerse yourself in an incredible place of Tasmanian criminal history, that's only a short walk or Red Decker bus ride from Hobart CBD (Penitentiary Chapel Historic Site stop).

 The Tench, as it was known by its inhabitants, was the convict prisoners' barracks for Hobart Town.
 It originally spanned over two acres, and some 50,000 male convicts passed through the complex.
 Following the cessation of convict transportation, the site became Hobart Gaol for more than 100 years.
 Sections of the chapel were converted into two Supreme Courts connected by tunnels to the gaol.
 An execution yard and gallows were added.
 This fascinating history can still be discovered in the buildings that remain - a captivating insight into over 175 years of Hobart’s shadier past.